PerepaMoorty/Pong-Multiplayer-Engine/README.md

 ├── README.md
 └── requirements.txt

-## Demo Notes
+## Limitations
-- Start the server before clients
+- Supports only 2 players
-- Exactly 2 clients must connect
+- No matchmaking or lobby system
-- Game begins automatically once both clients are connected
+- No lag compensation